exbraiin/GenshinTracker/README.md

 Currently the whole app re-renders when the user saves.
 I intend to change this in the future but because it is a core functionality of the app it will take a lot of time.

-There should be some not translated string in the app.
+There can be some not translated string in the app.

-The save is written to a json file, so better keep that file save somewhere.
+The save is written to a json file, so better keep that file safe somewhere.

 ## How to install